Getting into Something

-"Getting into Something" is a song by British singer-songwriter Alison Moyet, released in May 1994 as the third single from her fourth studio album Essex.
+"Getting into Something" is a song by British singer-songwriter Alison Moyet, released on 16 May 1994 as the third single from her fourth studio album, Essex.
 It was written by Moyet and Pete Glenister and produced by Ian Broudie.

 Background

 Columbia had rejected the original recording of Essex and insisted that it be re-recorded to create a more commercial package.
 The label hired Ian Broudie to produce various tracks for the re-recorded version; one of which was "Getting into Something".
 The song was selected as the album's third single.
 For its release as a single, "Getting into Something" was remixed.
 The mixing was handled by Dave Bascombe.
 A "Midnight Mix" of the song was also created by Bay Route.

 "Getting into Something" reached number 51 in the UK and remained on the chart for two weeks.
 It was released on 12-inch, cassette and CD in the UK and on CD across Europe.
 A promotional video was filmed for the single, which was directed by Liam & Grant (Liam Kan and Grant Hodgson) for the production company HLA.
 During July 1994, the video was listed in Billboard magazine's The Clip List - a sampling of playlists submitted by national and local music video outlets.
 The video had received play on the local Boston TV music programme Rage as well as on the Chicago JBTV WWOR network.